Wallace Lawler

 Wallace Leslie Lawler (15 March 1912 – 28 September 1972) was a British Liberal politician.
-He was elected a Member of Parliament (MP) by gaining Birmingham, Ladywood from Labour at a by-election on 26 June 1969.
-However, Lawler only served for one year, as Labour's Doris Fisher regained the seat from him at the 1970 general election.
-He was the last Liberal to serve as a Member of Parliament in Birmingham, until John Hemming of the successor Liberal Democrats gained Birmingham, Yardley in 2005.
+He was elected a Member of Parliament (MP) by gaining the Birmingham Ladywood constituency from Labour at a by-election on 26 June 1969.
+However, he only served for one year; Labour's Doris Fisher regained the seat from him at the 1970 general election.
+Lawler was the last Liberal to serve as a Member of Parliament in Birmingham until John Hemming, of the successor Liberal Democrats, gained Birmingham Yardley in 2005.

 Early life and career

 Wallace Lawler was born in Worcester, the son of Stephen and Elizabeth Lawler (née Taylor).
-He was educated at St Paul's School, Worcester and privately at Malvern, Worcestershire.
+He was educated at St Paul's School, Worcester, and privately at Malvern, Worcestershire.
 In 1943 he married Catherine Letitia Durcan.
 They had two sons and two daughters.

 Lawler had an early interest in community projects and youth work in particular.
-In 1928 he founded the Worcester Boys’ Club for teenagers and was involved in youth work until he went to Birmingham in 1938 to work as an aircraft engineer.
-During the Second World War, Lawler served in the 8th Battalion, the Worcestershire Regiment.
+He founded the Worcester Boys' Club for teenagers in 1928, and was involved in youth work until he went to Birmingham in 1938 to work as an aircraft engineer.
+During the Second World War he served in the 8th Battalion, the Worcestershire Regiment.
 In 1964 he founded his own plastics business and later took over another established firm called ABCD Plastics, of which he became chairman.